vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 * Set the status `Mail delivered` which can be used to show as status icon on your dashboard.
 * Reset the `Mail delivered` status when the mailbox door is opened.

+(I have all my automations in Node-RED, I can't share these HA automations.)

 ---
 ### Reed contact sensor